rigbypc/Sofia-ExpertPlusPlus/ReplicationPackage/README.md

 2. Get the Database
 3. Run the Simulations for each research question
 4. Dump the Simulation Data to CSV
-5. Calculate the outcome measures: Expertise, Gini-Workload, FaR, and Reviewer++
+5. Calculate the outcome measures: Expertise, Gini-Workload, FaR, CCSR, and Rev++

 ## Install Relational Git